jayehernandez/letra-extension/docs/how_to_contribute.md

 4. You can now make changes to this repository, depending on what issues you chose to take on. 👩🏻‍💻👨🏻‍💻

-5. When you're finished which the changes, you'll see that your repository is ahead of some commits from the main repository.
+5. When you're finished with the changes, you'll see that your repository is ahead of some commits from the main repository.
 Click on **Pull Request** to start creating a pull request (PR).

 ![Branch Ahead](screenshots/branch_ahead.png)